Departmental Notes

 The Department of French Studies offers a range of cultural programs and educational opportunities for faculty, students, and the Kingston community.

-Credit for Work Taken at a French-Language University
+Credit for Courses Taken at a French-Language University

 Certificate of Competence in French Language

 Requirements: 18.00 units in French.
-Required courses include FREN 150, FREN 231 and 3.00 units from the Communication and Culture series of courses and 6.00 units from the list of option courses.
-All courses taken for the certificate must be at a level equal to or above FREN 150 (with the exception of FREN 118) and be in good standing.
+Required courses include FREN 150 and FREN 231 plus 3.00 units from the Communication and Culture series as well as 6.00 units from the list of Option courses.
+All courses taken for the certificate must be at a level equal to or above FREN 118 (with a GPA of 1.9).
 No more than 6.00 transferred units can be counted towards the intermediate level certificate.

 Requirements: 24.00 units in French.
-Required courses include FREN 150 and FREN 231 and FREN 360 and 3.00 units from the Communication and Culture series of courses at the level of FREN 219 or above and 9.00 units from the list of options courses.
-All courses taken for the certificate must be at a level equal to or above FREN 150, and be in good standing.
-Only 6.00 units from Communication and Culture courses (FREN 219, FREN 320) credit can be counted towards the certificate.
+Required courses include FREN 150, FREN 231, and FREN 360 plus 3.00 units from the Communication and Culture series of courses (at the level of FREN 219 or above) as well as 9.00 units from the list of options courses.
+All courses taken for the certificate must be at a level equal to or above FREN 150 (with a GPA of 1.9).
 No more than 9.00 transferred units can be counted towards the intermediate-advanced level certificate.

 Applications for the Certificate should be received by the Department of French Studies before the Departmental deadline.